zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 In this task, you will update the `Contoso.WebApi` project to use Azure Key Vault for storing and retrieving application secrets.
 You will start by adding the connection information to the `appsettings.json` file in the `Contoso.WebApi` project, and then add some code to enable the use of Azure Key Vault.

-> The required Nuget package to enable interaction with Key Vault have already been added to the project to save time.
-The package added to facilitate this is `Microsoft.Extensions.Configuration.AzureKeyVault`.
+> The required NuGet package to enable interaction with Key Vault has already been added to the project to save time.
+The package added to facilitate this is: `Microsoft.Extensions.Configuration.AzureKeyVault`.

 1. In Visual Studio, expand the `Contoso.WebApi` project in the Solution Explorer, locate the `Program.cs` file and open it by double-clicking on it.